-If there are performance or access issues when the AM module is turned on, consider adding the directory or file being scanned to the exclusion list first.
-To do so, go to the Scan Configuration used by the Computer/Policy (Policy/Computer > Anti-Malware > General > Select Scan type > Configuration > Edit > Exclusions).
-Verify if the issue still persists.
+If there are performance or access issues when the AM module is enabled, consider adding the directory or file being scanned to the exclusion list first.
+To do so, go to the Scan Configuration used by the Computer or Policy (Policy or Computer > Anti-Malware > General > Select Scan type > Configuration > Edit > Exclusions).
+Verify if the issue persists.

-If adding the file or directory to the exclusion does not work, remove the policy assigned to the affected machine.
+If adding the file or directory to the exclusion does not work, remove the policy assigned to the affected machine:

-- If the issue persists, turn off anti-malware protection.
-Go to Policy/Computer > Anti-Malware > General > Anti-Malware State. - If the issue continues, de-activate the agent. - Should the issue still persist, check the other features that are enabled.
+- If the issue persists, disable anti-malware protection.
+Go to Policy or Computer > Anti-Malware > General > Anti-Malware State. - If the issue continues, deactivate the agent. - If the issue persists, check the other features that are enabled.